-* Hours may change due to weather * Don't hesitate to contact us to see if we are open!
+* Opening hours may vary due to weather conditions * Don't hesitate to contact us to see if we are open!

 More than a century-old slide, a unique attraction in Quebec City.
 This impressive

 structure, which has become familiar to residents of Quebec, appeared on the Dufferin

 Terrace in 1884.
 A few years later, the iconic Château Frontenac, most photographed hotel

 in the world, was erected next to the slide, projecting shade on what we believe is the oldest attraction in town.
 It was then closed in 1981, but then again regained its appeal in December 1992 and has been operated since then.